hhawley/Voltage-noise-generator/README.md

 ## Errors in the simulation

-The simulation uses a sinewave table method which includes some errors which can be significant (higher than 1%) because of some non-linearities created from the sine wave table imperfections (it does not start where it ends).
+The simulation uses a sinewave table method, if used with the fast or mixed approach, which includes some errors which can be significant (higher than 1%) because of some non-linearities created from the sine wave table imperfections (it does not start where it ends).
 However, this is a good precision sacrifice as it can reduce the simulation time by 10.
-If you require very precise simulation, it is possible to change the source code to use the precise sinewave function found in `ListMath.cpp`.
+If you require very precise simulation, use the precise functions instead.

-There is an option found in `debug_main.cpp` found in `line 60` in a function called `setFilterReductiondB`.
-It takes a dB value, and then calculates which would be the minimum amplitude of a sinewave allowed, essentially filtering these values from the simulation.
-In my example, I use a filter than removes any amplitudes lower than `-80dB` in respect to maximum value found in the NSD.
-It helps improving the simulation the higher it is (closer to 0), but decreases precision.

 ## TODO:

 * Read and write to SQL/NoSQL databases.
 * Optimize (use OpenCL, perhaps?)
-* Add an option to choose between speed and precision.
+* Use a good FFT library instead of populating using sines.
+* Started writting some statistical functions in ListStatistics so in the future it would be possible to only use the python script to plot